 By CHEN YIH WEN and MYRRA BAITY

-“If a girl isn’t circumcised, she will be ‘wild’ with sexual desire,” said traditional midwife, Azizah Daud, as she demonstrated her tools of trade – a plastic box cutter, a piece of faded yellow string, a small container of rice grains, and a bottle of antiseptic.
+“If a girl isn’t circumcised, she will be ‘wild’ with sexual desire,” said traditional midwife, Azizah Daud, as she demonstrated the tools of her trade – a plastic box cutter, a piece of faded yellow string, a small container of rice grains, and a bottle of antiseptic.

-Azizah, better known as Mak Su in her village in Kelantan, is one of the few remaining mak bidan, or traditional midwives, in the country.
+Azizah, better known as Mak Su in her village, is a mak bidan, or traditional midwife.
+Her practice is based in the rural state of Kelantan, northern Malaysia.

 Her demonstration of the procedure was swift.
-Pressing a piece of old, faded metal with a tiny hole onto our journalists’ palm, she made a quick slicing action with the box cutter.
-Used on a baby’s genitals, the tip of the clitoris would be sliced off.
+Pressing a piece of old, faded metal with a tiny cut-out hole onto our journalists’ palm, she made a quick slicing action with a store-bought box cutter.
+Used on a baby’s genitals, the tip of the clitoris would protrude through the hole in the metal, and be sliced off.

 Mak Su disposes the blade after each use, swabs the area with antiseptic, and covers it with cotton.
 In a matter of minutes, the entire process is over.

-But across the country, the procedure is being done with almost zero regulation, even in private clinics, and is said to at least temporarily affect 15% of the girls who undergo it.
+But across the country, the procedure is being done with almost zero regulation, even in private clinics, and is reported to result in side effects among 15% of the girls who undergo it.

-According to Dr Harlina, while male circumcision procedures are taught in medical school the same cannot be said for female circumcision.
-And without any form of standardisation, the procedure might cause medical complications and put the child at risk of infection.
+According to Dr Harlina, while male circumcision procedures are taught in Malaysian medical schools, the same cannot be said for female circumcision.
+And without any form of standardisation, the procedure could cause medical complications and put the child at risk of infection.

 There are women like Mak Su scattered throughout the rural villages of Malaysia.
 Unbound by medical regulation, they use tools ranging from Mak Su’s box cutter, to razor blades and needles.

-The procedure itself ranges from slicing a baby’s clitoral hood to a mere prick with a needle.
+The procedure itself ranges from the slicing of a baby’s clitoral hood to a mere prick with a needle.

 This looseness in standards extends to hygiene as well.
-Some midwives religiously adhere to some form of hygiene, like Mak Su’s practice of disposing of blades after each use.
+Some midwives adhere to certain hygiene standards, like Mak Su’s practice of disposing blades after each use.

 Others don’t.
-Retired midwife Eshah Mamat, 76, estimated that she used one razor blade per five babies, for the 200-300 babies she circumcised during her career.
+Retired midwife Eshah Mamat, 76, said she would use one razor blade for up to five babies before disposing it.
+She estimates that she has circumcised 200-300 babies throughout her career.

 The procedure is also widely performed in private clinics across the country.

-Dr Norliah Mohd Nor has been performing female circumcision in a clinic north of Kuala Lumpur since 1999.
+Dr Norliah Mohd Nor has been performing female circumcision in a clinic north of the Malaysian capital city of Kuala Lumpur since 1999.

-She estimated that she sees about 10 babies a month, but also admitted that there is no formal, standardised procedure, even among professional doctors.
+She sees around 10 babies a month, and admitted that there is no formal, standardised procedure – even among professional doctors.

 “We only learnt how to perform male circumcision in medical school,” she said.
 “We usually learn female circumcision from other doctors.”